mhazebroucq/gulpsynchLocalToRemote/README.md

 Using gulp task you can download, upload and watch files.

 You can clone this repo or integrate the synch tools by getting the installation files in InstallationFiles folder.
-It is explains below how to install it in an existing project.
+You can install in into an existing project bu using procedure below.

 # Contents
 * [Installation](#Installation (if you want to install it in your existing project))